intelliants/subrion/templates/kickstart/README.md

 ```
 Compiles LESS and optimizes images.

+### Compiling with GUI tools

+If you don't want to use Gulp task-runner to process template files, you can use any GUI compilers like [Prepros](https://prepros.io/), [Koala](http://koala-app.com/) or [Simpless](https://wearekiss.com/simpless).

+What is important:
+* The main file for compilation is `iabootstrap.less`.
+It should be compiled to `[root]/templates/kickstart/css/iabootstrap.css`

 ### Template styles/elements page

 There is a hidden page with all supported elements.
 You can access it like this: